-So, what is MCAT?
 The MCAT, or Medical College Admission Test, is a computer-based standardized, multiple-choice exam that evaluates a candidate’s problem-solving abilities, critical thinking skills, and knowledge of natural, biological, and psychological foundations of behavior.
-MCAT also examines social science concepts and values that are required for medical school admission.
-The Test consists of 4 major sections and is of 7 hours and 30 minutes.
-It is administered about 15 times each year, at regular intervals.
+MCAT also examines social science concepts and values required for medical school admission.
+It consists of four major sections, taking seven hours and 30 minutes, and is administered about 15 times yearly at regular intervals.

 To understand the fundamentals of the MCAT, here is a quick look at some of its basic information: